Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

 The presence of SignWriting in the book matters.
 It shows that signed language writing is visible within the field.
 But visibility is not the same as conceptual consequence.

-Nothing in the extracted material suggests that SignWriting forces the framework to revise its deepest typological assumptions.
+SignWriting does not appear to force the framework to revise its deepest typological assumptions.
 Instead, SignWriting appears more as something to be placed somewhere within the existing map than as something that might reveal the map itself to be incomplete.

 ## Chapter 2: modality and autonomy